-Reading: On the Conduct of Life by William Hazlitt; Skimming to get the main idea of a text; scanning to look for specific pieces of information.
+Reading: Skimming to get the main idea of a text; scanning to look for specific pieces of information.

 Reading for Writing: Beginnings and endings of paragraphs - introducing the topic, summarizing the main idea and/or providing a transition to the next paragraph.